TejashriAT/5-in-a-Row/README.md

 ### Rule Description
 - 5-in-a-Row, a variation of the famous Connect Four game, is a Two players connection game.
-- Two players (Player1 is Red, Player2 is Blue) choose the color to take turns to fill the board with coins, trying to connect
+- Two players choose the color (either **Red** or **Blue**) to take turns to fill the board with coins.
-			5-in-a-Row of one's own coins, either horizontally, vertically or diagonally.
-- The game has a nine-column, six-row vertically suspended grid.
+- The game has a 9 Column and 6 Row grid board game.
 The pieces fall straight down, occupying the next available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of five of one's own discs.

 ## Prerequisites
 Softwares to install